 The Doctrine of laying on of hands has extensive applications in the Church.
 One of which is the laying on of hands to receive the Holy Ghost.

-It’s a common practice to lay hands in churches.
-We lay hands to bless, in ordination, the dedication of a baby, "healing services", to pray and so on.
+It’s a common practice to lay hands in many churches.
+We lay hands to bless, in ordination, the dedication of a baby, in “healing services”, to pray, and so on.

 Even the routine of laying on of hands to receive the Holy Spirit is commonplace.